This post contains affiliate links

 MacBook Air M2 with MagSafe 3 connector

-By landing the MacBook Air M2 through the MagSafe 3 connector, we can connect two DisplayLink adapters.
+By charging the MacBook Air M2 via the MagSafe 3 connector, we can connect two DisplayLink adapters.

 How many displays can I connect to an Apple computer?